tsantalis/RefactoringMiner/documentation/mcp.md

 - It does not post GitHub comments or mutate pull requests.
 - It does not run an external LLM.
 - It does not host an HTTP MCP server.
+- It does not auto-open the desktop browser from diff-browser tools.

 Intent validation is structural evidence, not a behavior-preservation proof.
 A `matched` result means RefactoringMiner detected a structural refactoring matching the requested type and filters.
 It does not prove tests pass, specifications still hold, side effects are unchanged, or the edit contains no non-refactoring behavior changes.

 Use test results, review, specifications, or domain-specific checks as complementary evidence.
 PurityChecker can become a useful companion for the subset of refactoring types it supports, but default MCP validation does not run PurityChecker in v1.1.

-Deferred features include GitHub Action comments, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, and PurityChecker-backed validation results.
+Deferred features include GitHub Action comments, static hosted HTML reports, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, and PurityChecker-backed validation results.